JWhitleyWork/CR10SmartUpgrades/Instructions/ReplaceWifiBoxWithRpi.md

    - My Wifi Box board had the model identification sticker on it.
 If yours does too, I recommend moving this to another location in the chassis.
 7. Install your Raspberry Pi in some sort of case for mounting.
    - I modified my case by only using the bottom part and super-gluing some small but strong neodymium magnets to the bottom.
-8. Using an 8GB or larger microSD card and the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), flash the Mainsail OS image (under Other specific-purpose OS > 3D printing > Mainsail OS).
+8. Using an 8GB or larger microSD card and the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), flash the OctoPi OS image (under Other specific-purpose OS > 3D printing > OctoPi).
-   - Since I am using a Raspberry Pi 3B+ which has a 64-bit processor, I chose the rpi64 variant.
 9. Install the microSD card in your Raspberry Pi.
 10. Mount the Pi in the CR-10 chassis where the Wifi Box board used to be.
     - I did this with neodymium magnets.